 First, your logo.
 Your logo is the face of your brand.
 It’s the visual representation of everything you want your customers to remember about your business.
 It should be displayed consistently and often.
 Most brands develop guidelines for how their logo should be used so that customers see what they expect to see whenever they encounter your branding in the wild.

-Your headline is the first line of text a visitor to your website will encounter.
-For example, on Nexcess.net our headline is “The (Truly) Managed Commerce & Content Hosting Platform”.
+Your headline is the first line of text a visitor encounters on your ecommerce landing page.
 Creating a compelling headline is harder than you might think.
-Summing up the mission and character of an entire organization in one sentence takes time and expertise so don’t be afraid to hit the drawing board over and over.
+Summing up the mission and character of your ecommerce store in one sentence takes time and expertise, so don’t be afraid to hit the drawing board over and over.

 A call to action is a simple phrase, usually displayed on a button, that instructs your visitors on which action to take.
-On the nexcess.net homepage, for example, our CTA is simply “Speak with an Expert”.
-Other common CTAs include:
+A strong CTA will help your store sell more products, and grow your business.
+Common CTAs include: